RezeScarlet/ScarletFiles/README.md

 - Polybar Spotify Module: https://github.com/PrayagS/polybar-spotify
 - picom animations: https://gitlab.com/codevedas/dotfiles-ayushman
 - Most of the wallpaper came from this repo and some were edit by me to look better with Rosé Pine: https://github.com/dharmx/walls
+- My Nvim config is based on https://github.com/LunarVim/Neovim-from-scratch I recommend following the playlist to learn how Nvim works